Car Suspension System (Suspension): Principle, Structure and Classification

 The main advantage of the independent suspension system is that it maintains the continuous contact of the wheels with the road surface, which is the basic factor for stabilizing the vehicle body when the vehicle is moving.

-Structure of the suspension system
+Structure of suspension system on car

 Basically, a normal suspension system is made up of three main components: the elastic, the damping and the directional mechanism.